 It can be challenging to control this cherry tree disease, but the best thing you can do is apply a fungicide that will keep the nematodes at bay.
 There is no cure for this infection, but you can control the spread and how fast it takes over.

 Sour Cherry Yellows is a cherry tree disease that forms mottled patterns or chlorotic rings on your tree’s leaves.
 Eventually, the leaves become necrotic and drop off.
 This gives the tree a shot hole look, and the virus can appear years later and take the fruit yield down by as much as 50%.
 The leaves will turn yellow very fast as the disease progresses, and this infection can cause the tree’s death.

-There is nothing you can do to help your tree survive this infection.
+There is nothing you can do to help it survive this infection.
 The best practice to prevent it is to purchase disease-free, certified trees.

 A decrease in the fruit yields are indications that the disease spread far into the tree.

 Pests are a huge problem with cherry trees.
 They can lead to the spread of the diseases, but they can also wreak havoc by themselves.
 Fortunately, it’s easier to prevent, control, and get rid of a pest infestation than it is a bacterial, fungal, or viral one.

 Aphids are soft-bodied, small insects that live on the underside of the tree’s leaves.
 They are black with a shiny coloring, and they can cause the leaves to distort and turn yellow.
 They form necrotic spots on the leaves, and they can cause the shoots to become stunted.
 They secrete a sticky substance that encourages mold growth on your tree.
 They overwinter on the trees before hatching in the summer to feed.